Logo light mode the Fabryk

 The most notable brand is Dargett, which has its brewery right in the center of town, where you can stop by for some food and a drink.
 Pair a fresh beer with one of their burgers, and it’s heaven.

-Our favorite place to grab a craft beer is 13:20, places in a very hipster courtyard of one older buildings in Yerevan.
+Our favorite place to grab a craft beer is 13:20, along with a few other ruin bars in a very hipster courtyard of one older buildings in Yerevan.
 These are at risk of getting shut down, as the buildings around are scheduled to be knocked down, so get there quickly.

 11. Ride Yerevan's Metro